waynodiablo/Oystercard/pills/js_functions.md

 ```
 You must include the parentheses when invoking a function, even if there are no arguments.
 Can you reason why?
 What is `bark;` on its own with no parentheses?

-You can define arguments in functions, as you would expect:
+You can declare arguments in functions, as you would expect:
 ```javascript
 var bark = function(name) {
   return name + ' says Woof';